 Account Management

-Understanding the Main account and Proxies
+Understanding the Private and Public accounts

 Hinkal gives every wallet two types of accounts:

-Main account
+Private account

 Green UI